 The body of each wage determination lists the classification and wage rates that have been found to be prevailing for the cited type(s) of construction in the area covered by the wage determination.
-The classifications are listed in alphabetical order of "identifiers" that indicate whether the particular rate is union or non-union.
+The classifications are listed in alphabetical order of "identifiers" that indicate whether the particular rate is a union rate (current union negotiated rate for local), a survey rate (weighted average rate) or a union average rate (weighted union average rate).

-Union Identifiers
+Union Rate Identifiers

-An identifier enclosed in dotted lines beginning with characters other than "SU" denotes that the union classification and rate have found to be prevailing for that classification.
-Example: PLUM0198-005 07/01/2011.
-The first four letters , PLUM, indicate the international union and the four-digit number, 0198, that follows indicates the local union number or district council number where applicable , i.e., Plumbers Local 0198.
+A four letter classification abbreviation identifier enclosed in dotted lines beginning with characters other than "SU" or "UAVG" denotes that the union classification and rate were prevailing for that classification in the survey.
+Example: PLUM0198-005 07/01/2014.
+PLUM is an abbreviation identifier of the union which prevailed in the survey for this classification, which in this example would be Plumbers.
+0198 indicates the local union number or district council number where applicable, i.e., Plumbers Local 0198.
 The next number, 005 in the example, is an internal number used in processing the wage determination.
-The date, 07/01/2011, following these characters is the effective date of the most current negotiated rate/collective bargaining agreement which would be July 1, 2011 in the above example.
+07/01/2014 is the effective date of the most current negotiated rate, which in this example is July 1, 2014.

-Union prevailing wage rates will be updated to reflect any changes in the collective bargaining agreements governing the rates.
+Union prevailing wage rates are updated to reflect all rate changes in the collective bargaining agreement (CBA) governing this classification and rate.

-0000/9999: weighted union wage rates will be published annually each January.

-Non-Union Identifiers
+Survey Rate Identifiers

-Classifications listed under an "SU" identifier were derived from survey data by computing average rates and are not union rates; however, the data used in computing these rates may include both union and non-union data.
-Example: SULA2004-007 5/13/2010.
-SU indicates the rates are not union majority rates, Page 23

-LA indicates the State of Louisiana; 2004 is the year of the survey; and 007 is an internal number used in producing the wage determination.
-A 1993 or later date, 5/13/2010, indicates the classifications and rates under that identifier were issued as a General Wage Determination on that date.
+Classifications listed under the "SU" identifier indicate that no one rate prevailed for this classification in the survey and the published rate is derived by computing a weighted average rate based on all the rates reported in the survey for that classification.
+As this weighted average rate includes all rates reported in the survey, it may include both union and non-union rates.
+Example: SULA2012-007 5/13/2014.
+SU indicates the rates are survey rates based on a weighted average calculation of rates and are not majority rates.
+LA indicates the State of Louisiana.
+2012 is the year of survey on which these classifications and rates are based.
+The next number, 007 in the example, is an internal number used in producing the wage determination.
+5/13/2014 indicates the survey completion date for the classifications and rates under that identifier.

-Survey wage rates will remain in effect and will not change until a new survey is conducted.
+Survey wage rates are not updated and remain in effect until a new survey is conducted.